ownport/scrapy-dblite/README.md

     price 	= Field()
 ```

 For more information about Scrapy Items please read [documentation](http://doc.scrapy.org/en/latest/topics/items.html).
 There's no need to use Item and Field classes provided by dblite library.
 It's just simplifed version of Scrapy's classes.
 The `_id` field is required to be defined for Item().
+Most probably you will never use this directly but dblite is used for own logic: `_id` equals `rowid` in sqlite database.

 ## Working with storage